XYLiu9357/left-leaning-red-black-tree/MANUAL.md

-# LLRB Ordered Map API
+# LLRB Ordered Symbol Table API

 This document contains a full collection of descriptions for all public functions in the `Map` class.
 The files [rbtree.hpp](src/rbtree.hpp) and [rbtree.ipp](src/rbtree.ipp) contains the interface and implementation of the container, and [deque.hpp](src/deque.hpp) contains a light-weight double-ended queue for some of `Map`'s operations.
 The operations support in `Set` are identical to `Map`, except that the symbol table lookup operations are removed.